build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ---
-title: "Build Your Own Recommendation Engine for a Movies Streaming Platform Clone on AWS: A Full Stack Tutorial"
+title: "Build Your Own Recommendation Engine for a Movie Streaming Platform Clone on AWS"
-description: "A full stack hands-on tutorial leveraging  custom machine learning models, SageMaker, Lambda, API Gateway and a handful of other tools to find the perfect movie to stream this weekend! "
+description: "A full stack hands-on tutorial leveraging custom machine learning models, SageMaker, Lambda, API Gateway and a handful of other tools to find the perfect movie to stream this weekend!"
 tags:
-  - machinelearning
+  - ai-ml
   - data-visualization
   - sagemaker
   - apigateway